 Long-Term Resource Management

-1. Renewable Resources: Focus on technologies and strategies that promote the use of renewable resources.
-For example, invest in renewable energy sources like solar panels and wind turbines.
+Renewable Resources: Concentrate on the technologies and strategies that foster the use of renewable resources.
+As an illustration, allocate funds to renewable energy sources such as solar panels and wind turbines.

 Population Growth